Lewis Henry Douglass

-Biography
+Early life

 Lewis Henry Douglass was born on 9 October 1840 in New Bedford, Massachusetts.
 Douglass was well educated and as a boy apprenticed, in Rochester, New York, as a typesetter for his father's newspapers The North Star and Douglass' Weekly.

+Military career

-He joined the Union Army on March 25, 1863, only two months after the Emancipation Proclamation allowed African Americans to see combat in the Union Army.
+He joined the Union Army on March 25, 1863, only two months after the Emancipation Proclamation allowed African Americans to engage in combat in the Union Army.
 He fought for one of the first official African American units in the United States during the Civil War, the famed 54th Massachusetts Infantry Regiment.

 Shortly after joining the army, Douglass attained the rank of Sergeant Major, the highest rank a black man could reach.
 He took part in the Battle of Grimball's Landing (second James Island battle), the Second Battle of Fort Wagner, and the Battle of Olustee.
 At the Second Battle of Fort Wagner, half of his regiment was killed or wounded, but this battle turned the public's attention toward the sacrifices made by African Americans in the war.
 Douglass addressed the bravery of the African American troops in a letter to his future wife Helen Amelia Loguen: